 OUA in the News

-This information is provided as part of an effort to keep the community informed about the development of the Health Sciences Campus, a significant addition to the University of Georgia.
-The Health Sciences Campus has been established on the site of the former Navy Supply Corps School on Prince Avenue in Athens.
-The property was deeded to the university by the U.S. Department of Education in April 2011.
+The following information is provided as part of an effort to keep the community informed about the development of the UGA Health Sciences Campus, a significant addition to the University of Georgia.
+The Health Sciences Campus has been established on the site of the former Navy Supply Corps School (NSCS) on Prince Avenue in Athens.
+The property was deeded to the University by the U.S. Department of Education in April 2011.